HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 ### Week 4 – Introduction to React
 - Set up a React project using Vite
-- Create a shopping list app using reusable components and props
+- Create a Dice game using reusable components and props

 ### Week 5 – Introduction to Backend Development
 - Build a basic Express server that returns a simple message